goiwai/hep-score/README.md

 ## Dependencies

 HEPscore requires a **Python 3.6+** installation.
 The pip installation will pull in all python module dependencies.
-HEPscore should be used with **Singularity 3.5.3 and newer**, or **Docker 1.13 and newer**.
+HEPscore should be used with **Apptainer 1.1.3 and newer**, **Singularity 3.5.3 and newer**, or **Docker 1.13 and newer**.
 There are some known issues when using HEPscore with earlier Singularity and Docker releases.

 **NOTE**: if you are running hep-score on a host with over 100 cores, it may be necessary to increase your max user processes ulimit before execution.